-Right, let’s explore some modal best practices for your UX and UI design process.
+Right, let’s explore some modal best practices for UX/UI elements.

 First up, you’ll want to ensure your modal title clearly explains why the modal is there.
-People want to know why their session has been interrupted as quickly as possible.
-Make sure your title is explicit and gets to the point fast.
+Users want to know why their session has been interrupted as quickly as possible.
+Make sure to write a descriptive title that delivers the point quickly.

 2. Use explanatory graphics 🎨 #

 Where words fail you, graphics and GIFs won’t.
-Modals are notoriously short.
+The modal dialog box is limited.
 So, for what you can’t say in words, showcase it with visuals.
-You’ll see a great example of this with Airtable further on.
+You can also use video to explain even more details and effectively educate your users.

 3. Work on sharp body copy 🤌 #